-Unlike some towns, Blanchard isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Blanchard are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Blanchard is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Blanchard is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Blanchard who work in sales jobs (18.50%), office and administrative support (9.48%), and maintenance occupations (9.48%).

-Being a small town, Blanchard does not have a public transit system used by locals to get to and from work.
+Blanchard is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Blanchard is nearly on par with the US average for all cities of 21.84%: 17.40% of adults 25 and older in Blanchard have a bachelor's degree or advanced degree.